wormhole-foundation/wormhole-explorer/influx-backfiller/README.md

 The prices file is generated with `cmd/symbol_historic` and uses the coingecko api to fetch daily prices for all supported symbols.

-There is a compressed version of the file already generated and pushed called `prices.csv.gz`
+There is a compressed version of the file already generated called [`prices.csv.gz`](https://github.com/XLabs/influx-backfiller/blob/master/prices.csv.gz).